Karyna Gomes: Career in journalism and activism

 In 2001, she returned to Guinea-Bissau, where she worked as a journalist for the country's branch of RTP, and also worked in the area of communication for development.

 In 2015, going against the then president of Guinea-Bissau, José Mário Vaz, due to dismissal from the elected government, Gomes cofounded Miguilan or Minjderis di Guiné No Lanta (English: Women of Guinea-Bissau, Let's rise up), a civil society organization made up exclusively by women.
 Their work focuses on issues of peace, stability and legal issues in Guinea-Bissau, bringing to the national debate messages of good governance, democracy, human and women's rights.
 The organization also denounces currently established decisions and practices in the country that are an affront to democracy and the rule of law.

 In 2021, she led the coordination of the first journalism projects in various types of Creole languages (in particular Cape Verdean and Guinean), which was developed with the help of the Portuguese online news organization Mensagem de Lisboa.
 The online project has been created in partnership with the website Lisboa Criola, ran by Dino D'Santiago.
 This project was one of 12 projects selected by the New Spectrum Fellowships program to receive a grant.

-Gomes has worked with such news organizations such as RTP, various local radio stations in Guinea-Bissau, A Semana in Cape Verde, and the Associated Press.
+Gomes has worked with news organizations such as RTP, various local radio stations in Guinea-Bissau, A Semana in Cape Verde, and the Associated Press.